Question: What does a smooth suspension, 350-hp engine, sophisticated stability control, and massive brakes have in common?

-The BFG Mud-Terrain T/AKM is a good example of a streetable mud tire: not as aggressive as dedicated bogger or swamp tires, but effective on most near-stock applications.
-The new version has a more squared shoulder for better performance.
+The BFG Mud-Terrain T/AKM is a good example of a streetable mud tire: not as aggressive as

 The first pneumatic tires on an 1896 production car were simple things unencumbered by heat requirements because nothing went faster than a brisk bicyclist.
 Modern tires and the machinery they run on is more complex, so a wealth of information is printed on every street-legal tire sidewall.
 Certainly, many people look for the name and outlined white letters, but that's the least-important writing there.
 From the alpha numerics on a tire, you can tell what size it is, how much weight it'll carry, up to what speed, what it's made of, where, when, and what the government thinks of it.